-"There were a couple of coding challenges which they provided prep material to study for." -TJ, alumni
+"There were a couple of coding challenges which they provided prep material to study for."
+TJ, App Academy Alum

 Remember that in a code school interview, you should be asking a ton of questions too!
 Here are 10 questions we suggest asking in a coding bootcamp interview.

-"The second [coding challenge] included a mini-interview with Kush, the founder of App Academy." -Sarah
+"The second [coding challenge] included a mini-interview with Kush, the founder of App Academy."
+Sarah, App Academy Alum

 "After the coding challenges I went on to interview with one of the cofounders and had a final live coding challenge.
-We did all of that over Skype." -TJ
+We did all of that over Skype."
+TJ, App Academy Alum